Lae, Papua Niugini - Things to Do in Lae

 Lae Botanic Gardens

-Booking Tip: Open daily with small entry fee (K5-10).
-Best visited early morning (6-8 AM) when temperatures are cooler and bird activity is highest.
-Allow 2-3 hours for a thorough visit and bring insect repellent.
+Booking Tip: Entry costs around 10 kina for adults.
+Best visited early morning (7-9 AM) for cooler temperatures and active birdlife.
+Allow 2-3 hours for a comprehensive visit and bring insect repellent.

 Getting There